amejiarosario/amejiarosario.github.io/source/_posts/2018-04-18-how-you-can-change-the-world-learning-data-structures-algorithms-free-online-course-tutorial.md

 * You would become a much better software developer (and get better jobs/income).
 * Spend less time debugging, optimizing and re-writing code.
 * Your software will run faster with the same hardware (cheaper to scale).
-* Your programs might be used to aid discoveries that save millions of lives.
+* Your programs might be used to aid discoveries that save lives (maybe?).
-* Outperform competitors!

 Without further ado, let’s step up our game!